JackALaing/better-notion-mcp/CONTRIBUTING.md

 │       └── helpers/       # Helper utilities
 ├── scripts/               # Build scripts
 ├── tests/                 # Test files
-├── .changeset/           # Changesets directory

 └── build/                # Built output
 ```

-## Release Process

-Releases are automated via GitHub Actions and Changesets:

-1. Developer creates PR with changes + changeset
-2. PR is merged to `main`
-3. Changesets action creates a "Version Packages" PR
-4. Maintainer reviews and merges the version PR
-5. Packages are automatically published to npm
-6. Docker images are built and pushed

-You don't need to worry about versioning - just create good changesets!

-## Questions or Issues?

 Feel free to open an issue for: